Subscribe

 Those tools aren't meant to escape the body.
 They're present as tools to bring you back into the body.
 So we can experience the full spectrum, the full emotion, sometimes the full levels of grief that were offered on the planet.
 Has anybody looked at the situation of the world and thought, this is bad.
 This is really bad.
 This is terrible.
 What are we going to do?

-Freddie Kimmel (02:48.354)
+Freddie Kimmel (02:48.355)

 Are we going to get out of this?
 I mean, listen, I have these feelings.
 I question it.
 But then I come back into me.
 I come back to the internal compass that I know other people see.
 I come back into my vibration.
 That's my soul.
 That's I'm speaking from the heart when I speak.
 Anytime I'm doing a podcast, I'm connecting with the person one on one.

 doing a Zoom with 200 people, it's me.
 And that me has hope.
 I see, I feel, I hear, I hear us on the other side.
 I do.
 I see us moving through this.
 It's painful.
 It's really painful.
-But to move into this world that we were.
+But to move into this, into this world that we were.

 that we were read to as children, the storybooks, this utopian society, heaven on earth.
 Did you think there wouldn't be pain to get there?
 There's gonna be pain to get there.
 But I still don't view this as bad.
 What's happening right now, what's unfolding, the civil unrest, the global pandemic.

 I choose to view these as necessary.
-Listen, it's ripping off the band-aid.
+Listen, it's ripping off the bandaid.
 It's becoming aware of your blind spot.

 It's really hearing your neighbor, your brother's sister.

-Freddie Kimmel (04:28.79)
+Freddie Kimmel (04:28.792)

 It's sitting down and it's being quiet and it's listening.